menpo/workerbee/README.md

 experiment for instance.

 Each worker independently tries to setup the experiment by creating the necessary tables in the database.
-One will succeed - other's will fail but no this means another worker got their first.
+One will succeed - other's will fail but this just means another worker got there first.
 All bees then fall into a pattern of claiming a random `job_id` from the current experiment to work on.
 You provide the workerbee setup function with a `job_function` - this function will be invoked, passing in the current `job_id` and any associated `job_data` stored for this job in the database.
 If your `job_function` returns without error, the job will be marked `COMPLETE`